DEF-TRUE/Product_Sales-Analysis-with-Database--SQL/README.md

-HELLO THIS IS A DATABASE OF PRODUCTS SALES😀.
-BEFORE MAKING UNDERSTANDING WHY IT IS IMPORTANT I WOULD LIKE TO ADD SOME THINGS ABOUT IT
+# PREVIEW :

-HERE FOR DATA ANALYSIS,I'VE GIVEN SOME QUESTION AND ALSO THE ANSWER SO THAT BESIDES BUILDING DATABASES YOU CAN IMPROVE YOUR COMMAND OVER SQL EASILY .
-MOREOVER,I HAVE ALSO ADDED
+ Hey data enthusiasts, If you are looking for projects of data analysis,you have come to the right place 😃.It's Me,Saad,has created a data analysis project using SQL and PowerBI.
-          THE REQUIRED DATAS IN EXCEL FORM SO THAT YOU CAN IMPORT THE DATAS EASILY IN YOUR RESPECTIVE DATABASES FROM HERE .YOU CAN DOWNLOAD IT TOO..
+ This proejct will help you to build a good command over POWERBI and SQL core concepts , Visualization aspects and sp on.
+I have created questions FOR SQL so that ANS IN QUERY CAN BE given.I've also uploaded the answers too .
+I'm looking forward to helping everyone throughout my projects.Hence follow me And keep connected with me !

-        NOW I'LL EXPLAIN WHY I MADE IT 😅:
+# OBJECTIVE :

  MAINLY   This database is designed to provide invaluable insights and analytics to elevate your sales strategies and boost business growth.
 Features:

-Customer Insights: Gain deep understanding into customer behaviors, preferences, and buying patterns.
+* Customer Insights: Gain deep understanding into customer behaviors, preferences, and buying patterns.

-Sales Trends Analysis: Track and analyze sales trends to identify emerging opportunities and optimize strategies.
+* Sales Trends Analysis: Track and analyze sales trends to identify emerging opportunities and optimize strategies.

-Performance Metrics Tracking: Monitor key performance indicators (KPIs) to measure sales team performance and business health.
+* Performance Metrics Tracking: Monitor key performance indicators (KPIs) to measure sales team performance and business health.

-Lead Targeting Capabilities: Utilize advanced targeting features to identify and prioritize high-potential leads.
+* Lead Targeting Capabilities: Utilize advanced targeting features to identify and prioritize high-potential leads.

-Sales Strategy Optimization Tools: Access tools and resources to refine sales strategies for maximum effectiveness.
+* Sales Strategy Optimization Tools: Access tools and resources to refine sales strategies for maximum effectiveness.

-TO KEEP YOURSELF TUNED👦 -- FOLLOW ME IN--
+# TO KEEP YOURSELF TUNED👦 -- FOLLOW ME IN--

 GITHUB :https://github.com/DEF-TRUE